-Marenco Swisshelicopter expects to complete final assembly of its first SKYe SH09 prototype “over the coming weeks,” the company told AIN.
-CEO Martin Stucki said testing of the helicopter’s gearboxes and rotors is confirming expectations and simulations.
-According to the program’s schedule, the prototype of the light single will fly four to six weeks after the start of ground tests.
+The first prototype of the Marenco Swisshelicopter SKYe SH09 would be assembled “over the next weeks,” the company predicted early last month.
+CEO Martin Stucki said testing of gearboxes and rotors was confirming expectations and simulations.
+The program’s schedule has the prototype flying four to six weeks after the completion of final assembly.

 China-based Henan New Continental Business Aviation has ordered two Eurocopter helicopters in VIP configuration.
 An AS350B3e Ecureuil/AStar single will be delivered at year-end and an EC145 Mercedes-Benz Style (the first such light twin to be sold in Asia) in the middle of next year.
 The operator plans to create a helicopter fleet for business passengers.
 “While VIP helicopter transportation in China is relatively young, the customers’ needs are maturing rapidly,” chairman Zhou Suiji stated.

 AgustaWestland is flight-testing a redesigned vertical fin for the AW609 civil tiltrotor, part of an extensive package of aerodynamic improvements aimed at reducing drag by up to 10 percent, cutting weight and increasing performance.
 Other changes include new engine exhaust nozzles and modifications to the prop-rotor spinner cones.